Make Your Bedroom a Place to Relax

-It’s week 3 of the 52 week declutter and organize your life challenge.
-This is our last week declutterimg and organizing the master bedroom, closet and bathroom.
+It’s week 3 of the declutter and organize your life challenge.
+This is our last week decluttering and organizing the master bedroom, closet, and bathroom.

 I don’t know about you, but when I go into my bedroom and see tons of clutter everywhere, I don’t relax.
 I feel stressed and confined.
-I feel the I need to clean out all the clutter and organize.
-I want my master bedroom to be a place I can rest and relax.
-Let’s get started declutterimg and organizing the master bedroom.
+I feel like I need to clean out all the clutter and organize my room.
+I want my master bedroom to be a place I can rest and relax, not feel stressed.
+Let’s get started decluttering and organizing the master bedroom.

 3 Simple Declutter Rules

 - Accept you cannot keep everything and you have to let things that are not used or that are no longer useful to you go.

 - If you don’t use it, get rid of it (i.e. you have not used in 6 months or 12 months), it’s time for it to leave your house.
 If you aren’t using it, don’t keep it because you think you might use it someday (most likely it’s just clutter because you will never use it again).

 - When possible use baskets, tubs, cases, you already have in your house to get organized when possible.
 Remember, sometimes repurposing will take some creative thinking and work (like cleaning and painting) to reuse furniture you already have.